middlesister/yet-another-syntax-highlighter/readme.md

 I made it for my own use because I liked the color schemes of highlight.js and many other plugins contained features I didn't need.
 For that reason there are not a lot of features in the plugin, simply select the color scheme you want with an option to add additional css for tweaking.
 I might add more options or features in the future if need arises.

-The bundled highlight.js includes support for: bash, ruby, diff, javascript, xml, markdown, css, http, java, php, python, sql, ini, perl, json and apache
+The bundled highlight.js includes support for:
+- bash
+- ruby
+- diff
+- javascript
+- xml
+- markdown
+- css
+- http
+- java
+- php
+- python
+- sql
+- ini
+- perl
+- json
+- apache

 ## Installation ##

 1. Upload the `plugin` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Settings>Code Highlighter and select the style you want to use for your syntax highlighting
+3. Go to Settings>Code Highlighter and select the style you want to use for your syntax highlighting

 ## Changelog ##